 Gravity Constant Factors

-The value of g in the gravity force equation F = mg is the acceleration due to gravity.
-It is considered a constant for objects relatively near the Earth's surface.
+The acceleration due to gravity (g), seen in the gravity force equation F = mg, is considered a constant for objects relatively near the Earth's surface.

 The gravity constant comes from the Universal Gravitation Equation at the Earth's surface.
 By substituting in values for the mass and radius of the Earth, you can calculate the value of the gravity constant at the Earth's surface.